 COLIN ENNIS, PsY.D.

-and a Bachelor’s degree from the Berklee College of Music in Boston, MA.
-I've been authorized to provide inter-jurisdictional telepsychology by PsyPact.
-I can provide virtual therapy to individuals in Illinois, Arizona, Colorado, Delaware, Georgia, Maine, Maryland, Missouri, Nebraska, New Hampshire, New Jersey, Nevada, Ohio, Oklahoma, Pennsylvania, Texas, Utah, and Virginia.
+I'm authorized to provide interjurisdictional telepsychology by PsyPact.
+I can provide virtual therapy in Illinois, Alabama, Arkansas, Arizona, Colorado, Delaware, District of Columbia, Georgia, Idaho, Indiana, Kansas, Maine, Maryland, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, Nevada, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, and Wisconsin.
 View my CV

 The longer I practice as a Licensed Clinical Psychologist, the more my work has come to focus on empowerment.
 Sometimes people and systems hold us back, sometimes we hold ourselves back, and far too often we sell ourselves short.
-I can help you navigate these problems as you work toward becoming the best version of yourself.
-Everyone’s journey and their needs in psychotherapy are different and I don’t believe in one-size-fits-all solutions.
+Often we know what's good for us, but it just doesn't come as naturally as we'd like.
+I can help you navigate all this as you work toward becoming the best version of yourself.
+Everyone’s journey and needs in psychotherapy are different and I don’t believe in one-size-fits-all solutions.
 However, I generally view the goal of psychotherapy as getting relief from your most pressing problems while developing the insights and skills to help you manage long after therapy has ended.

 We do this by working together in a nonjudgmental relationship where you can focus productively on your problems.
 We take the feelings you have and make them our roadmap to getting your needs met and solving the problems that stop you from experiencing confidence and contentment.
 As we look for solutions, I’ll offer a supportive outside perspective on your problems.
 Our conversations will involve questions, challenges, and practical advice.